yy7-f/yy7-f-AWS-Pipeline-HyperparameterOptimization-ABtesting/README.md

-# AWS Pipeline Hyperparameter Optimization A/B Testing with BERT
+# Build Pipeline, implement Hyperparameter optimization and A/B testing with BERT model on AWS.

 Build Pipeline, implement Hyperparameter optimization and A/B testing with BERT model on AWS.